 According to director Frank Darabont, Doug Hutchison (Percy) was given the squeakiest shoes he had ever heard.
 He thought this was the greatest bit of fate, and a "perfectly wonderful, annoying character trait" that he kept it in the movie, and you can hear sometimes how loud his shoes are.

-When Paul and Brutal take John Coffey outside at night, John looks at the stars and says, "Look Boss, it's Cassie, the lady in the rocking chair."
+When Paul and Brutus take John Coffey outdoors at night, John looks at the stars and says, "Look Boss, it's Cassie, the lady in the rocking chair."
 This is a reference to the constellation Cassiopeia.
 In Greek mythology, Queen Cassiopeia is often depicted as sitting in a chair or rocking chair.

 The name for the character John Coffey was lifted from a college professor, Rev. John Coffee.
 Stephen King had met him once and really liked his name and used it in "The Green Mile."
-Reverend Coffee taught history classes at Emerson College in Boston, Massachusetts and retired in May 2005.
+Rev. Coffee taught history classes at Emerson College in Boston, MA, and retired in May 2005.

 The film flips the action of the first two installments of the novel.
 The first book, "The Two Dead Girls," begins with John Coffey arriving on the Mile, but at this point Arlen Bitterbuck has already been executed and Eduard Delacroix already has his mouse.
 The second book goes back to before John's arrival and tells of Bitterbuck's fate and the origins of the mouse.